 The Transmission Control Engine is supported by a network of auxiliary nodes (TCE nodes) that receive certificates submitted by subnets to safely propagate and deliver them to all relevant subnets.

-Built as extensions of blockchain and legacy system frameworks, DevKits allow new systems to be built from scratch with the desired platform (e.g. Substrate).
+DevKits allow new systems to be built from scratch with the desired platform.
 With the specifications defined in the UCI, developers can implement them as new DevKits or use existing DevKits to start building subnets and interact with the Topos ecosystem right away.

-DevKits integrate TCE clients that allow subnets to interact with the TCE network.
+DevKits integrate TCE clients that allow subnet participants to interact with the TCE network.